Get help now Make a donation

 • Make a complaint.
 See our pages on complaining about health and social care for information on how to do this.

-• Seek legal advice about bringing a claim for unlawful detention, if you think the police have not followed the legal requirements under sections 135 or 135 (described on this page above).
+• Seek legal advice about bringing a claim for unlawful detention.
+You can only do this if you think the police have not followed the legal requirements under sections 135 or 136 (described on this page above).

-You can get in touch with a solicitor by using the Law Society's find a solicitor tool, or by calling them.
-You can ask for a solicitor based on what area of law they specialise in, and where they are located.
-(See useful contacts for details on how to get in touch with the Law Society.)
+You can use the Law Society's website to find a solicitor.
+You can ask for a solicitor based on what area of law they specialise in, and where they're located.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.